What Is Piston Slap? Here’s What It Is And If You Should Worry

 • Bad knock sensor

-Before committing to an engine overhaul, consider a comprehensive maintenance.
-A fresh set of spark plugs, a purifying fuel additive, and an OBD II check may solve it for you!
+Before committing to an engine overhaul, consider a thorough maintenance.
+A new set of spark plugs, a cleaning fuel additive, and an OBD II check may solve it for you!

 Can You Fix Piston Slap?